SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-15-filibusters.md

 comments: true
 ---

 Sen McConnell claims the _Democrats_ abuse the filibuster!
-Because of course he does.
+(Because of course he does.)
-But what does the data say?
+But what do the data say?

 ## The claim